-Family Planning Benefits
+Family Planning and Fertility Benefits

 Cassandra Pratt, SVP of People at Progyny, a fertility benefits provider for more than 265 clients (including Microsoft, Unilever, and 3M), says companies are recognizing a shift in employees’ priorities, and that comprehensive fertility benefits are critical to attracting and retaining female talent.
 “Fertility can be a complex and emotionally grueling process, and if you don’t have equitable and comprehensive coverage, then it really does leave out large portions of your employee population.”